WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 `A[i]` is the `(i + 1)th` object stored in the array (because `A[i]` starts at 0).
 Retrieving and updating `A[i]` takes `O(1)` calculation time.

-Inserting

-Insertion into a full array is handled by resizing.
-We allocate a new array with additional memory, then copy over the entries from the original array.
-This increases the worst-case scenario of insertion, but if the new array has a constant factor larger than the original array, then the average time for insertion is constance since resizing is infrequent.
+####<a id="arrayadvdisadv">Array Advantages and Disadvantages"</a>

+Advantages of a contiguously-allocated arrays (i.e. a 'list' in Python) are:

+* Constant-time access when given the index.
+The index of each element maps directly to a particular memory address so we can access arbitrary data items instantly if we know the index.
+* Space efficient - Arrays are made of purely data; there's no links/pointers or any other information.
+We don't even need an 'end-of-record' info because arrays are built from fixed-size records
+* Memory locality - Programming commonly requires iterating through all the elements of a data structure.
+Arrays are good for this because they have excellent memory locality, meaning that because the physical memory being accessed is so close to each other, we can take advantage of the high-speed __cache memory__ on modern computers.

+Disadvantages are:

+* We cannot adjust the size of an array in the middle of a program's execution.
+  If we allocate an extremely large array, this can waste space

+We can efficiently enlarge arrays as we need them through __dynamic arrays__.
+As soon as we need a larger array, we double the size and copy the contents of the smaller array into the larger array.
+The primary thing lost using dynamic arrays is the guarantee that each array access takes constant time in the worst case.
+All queries will be fast, except those relatively few queries triggering array doubling.

+####<a id="arraycrudoperations">Array CRUD Operations"</a>

+The time for operations really depends on whether an array is sorted or unsorted.

+####<a id="sortedarrays">Sorted Arrays</a>

-Deleting
+Inserting and Deleting

-Deleting an element from an array means moving all successive elements one over to the left to fill the vacated space.
+For a sorted array, deleting an element from an array means moving all successive elements one over to the left to fill the vacated space.
 For example, if an array is:
 `[2, 3, 5, 7, 9, 11, 13, 17]`, then deleting an element at index 4 results in
 `[2, 3, 5, 7, 11, 13, 17, 0]`.
 The time complexity of deleting an element at
 index `i` from an array of length `n` is `O(n-i)`.
-The same is true for inserting a new element (as opposed to updating an existing entry)
+The same is true for inserting a new element (as opposed to updating an existing entry).
+The reason for this is that we now need to move elements over.

 ####<a id="arrayproblem1">Array Problem 1</a>